-Our board certified colon and rectal surgeons Ronald Bleday, MD, Joel E. Goldberg, MD, Jennifer L. Irani, MD, Melissa Murphy, MD and Nelya Melnitchouk, MD have advanced training in colon and rectal surgery, and serve as faculty members at Harvard Medical School, training the next generation of surgeons through BWH’s Colorectal Surgery Fellowship program.
+Our board-certified colon and rectal surgeons Ronald Bleday, MD; Joel E. Goldberg, MD, MPH; Jennifer L. Irani, MD; Melissa Murphy, MD, MPH; Nelya Melnitchouk, MD, MSc, and James Yoo, MD, have advanced training in colon and rectal surgery and serve as faculty members at Harvard Medical School, training the next generation of surgeons through the Brigham's colorectal surgery fellowship program.

 As active researchers, our colon and rectal surgeons study numerous areas of gastrointestinal and colorectal disease, including cancer.
 We provide our patients with the latest therapeutic approaches to their care, through investigational clinical trials.